mathkimchi/singularity/DEVLOG.md

 I just need a line re-mapper to remap screen line to text line.
 I guess it's simple now, but the cool thing will be when I add folding later.

+2026-07-16 11:38PM

+Scrolling done.

+Next on the list is undo/redo history, but I'm going to skip that for now.
+(It seems harder than I'd want, though I hear that Ropey actually makes undo and redo history easy to efficiently implement bc a Rope is immutable.)

+So, I have graduated from the "Basic text editor" features to the "Nice features".
+I'll start with modes.

+I have been theorizing the best ways to do this, with additional integration with a custom keyboard layout, but I'll keep it simple for now.
+Since I like Helix, I'm just going to use most of it's keybinds.

+I'm going to add the first Char Grid flag.

+2026-07-17 12:17PM

+I added a style flag for the cursor and also modes, but the modes don't do anything.
+I thought the style doesn't work, but I'm gonna commit now, because I think it just looks like it doesn't work because right now, I am inverting the color for the cursor to make a block (which should be Normal mode) and simultaneously adding the cursor line (insert mode effect), and it just results in a slightly thinner block.

+I'll add mode switching and then change the cursor appearance based on the mode.